Introduction

 ## Only first affiliation for each author

-dplyr::filter(!duplicated(au_id) & !is.na(institution_country_code)) |>
+dplyr::filter(!duplicated(id) & !is.na(affiliations_country_code)) |>

 } else {